oasisprotocol/adrs/0023-keymanager-secret-sharing.md

   - combines shares (adds polynomials and merges non-zero-hole verification matrices),

-  - stores the result (full share) locally in the enclave's confidential storage,
+  - seals the result (full share) and stores it locally in the enclave's confidential storage,

   - sends a transaction containing the checksum of the merged matrix to the consensus layer, confirming receipt of all shares.